Mitchlol/Open-Pixel-Poi/Hardware/3D Printable Body/README.md

 ## All in one file
 Alternatively [Open Pixel Poi - All Parts In One File](<Open Pixel Poi - All Parts In One File.3mf>) contains all the parts of a single poi body.
 You will need to split the object to seperate out the parts, and orient them on your own.

+## Extras
+The [Extras](./Extras/README.md) folder contains more shell variants, shell caps, poi knobs, and whatever else seems relevant to upload.
+Nothing in this folder is required to have a functional poi, but it is worth having a look.